paul-thomson/cubesolver/README.md

 * Have lots more information: cube notation etc
 * Have proper lighting
 * Have extra animations: e.g. a bar showing what moves have been performed, highlight some cubes
+* Have text displayed via OpenGL, something like Android toasts

 How do I install?
 -------------